Homework 1: Language models (58 points)#

 print("Number of training steps: ", train_steps)

-# number of test steps to perform every 10 training steps
+# number of validation steps to perform every 10 training steps

-# (smaller that the entore test split for reasons of comp. time)
+# (smaller than the entire validation split for reasons of comp. time)

 num_test_steps = 5